wsdxxx/TDRL-Net/README.md

 🛠️ Requirements & Environment

-This repository has been tested in a Conda environment on Windows/Linux with NVIDIA GPU acceleration (CUDA 12.1).
+This repository has been tested in a Conda environment on Windows with NVIDIA GPU acceleration (CUDA 12.1).

 Python:>= 3.9